-How to Delete Twitter Account: The Definitive Guide
+How to Delete Twitter Account (Fast & Easy): The Definitive Guide

 For many, Twitter is a useful and innovative platform that can also be quite uplifting in some cases.
 The platform allows users to present their views on anything and everything.
 However, it can also bring out the ugly side of people, which includes shameless self-promotion, hatred, and smugness.
 Plus, there are security concerns, too.